rockfireredmoon/iceee/Doc/SERVER_AND_CLUSTER_CONFIGURATION.md

 Logging is provided by [EasyLogging](https://muflihun.github.io/easyloggingpp/).
 See this site for detailed information on how logging is configured.

 If you are just starting out, there should be no need to change anything in this file.
 All logs by default will go to the *Logs* folder.

+### Legacy API and Control Panel

+The server has a few HTTP [API](API.md) end-points that allow for account creations and some control of the server at run-time.

+In order to be able to use this API, you must set `APIAuthenticationToken` in `ServerConfig.txt` to a password of at least 10 characters in length.
+Use the strongest most random password you can.